thecog19/HATETRIS-public-beamsearch/README.md

 ## Training

 Training functions by taking a given well, and running a mini-beam search on it, exploring the potential of the well.
 It generates a few child wells, which are rated based on their performance as the beamsearch rolls out.
 Wells that end in defeat are rated poorly, ones that do not are rated better.
 We explore twice the training beam depth, if the game ends in the `0 <-> beam depth` move range, we rate it -1, if it ends in the `beam-depth <-> beam-depth*2` range, we scale it between the best result and -1 to account for how close it got to being the "best" well of that generation.
 We do this for wells gathered from the last generation of games.
-We'll link to the longer description here, when we write it.
-For now, read knewjades description and go look at the code!

 ## Loop Prevention